 Rapid redevelopment threatens the historical landscape of Sag Harbor’s remarkable SANS community.
 Learn about the urgent preservation needs of this locally, regionally, and nationally important neighborhood, focusing on the creation of Azurest, the earliest of the three subdivisions, founded by women of color in the late Jim Crow era.

-Targeted for release in early December 2018, this new book based on original research by decorative arts specialist Dean Failey explores the life and work of Elias Pelletreau (1726-1810), Long Island’s leading early American silversmith.
+Available for purchase now, this new book based on original research by decorative arts specialist Dean Failey, explores the life and work of Elias Pelletreau (1726-1810), Long Island’s leading early American silversmith.

 Do you know of an endangered historic place in your Long Island community?
 We invite you to submit a nomination today!